Add warmth and beauty to your kitchen with DIY wood countertops.

 So I partnered with Waterlox to use their new water based, low-VOC sealer, H2OLOX, to make the most amazing wood kitchen countertops.
 And I am sharing all the knowledge so that you can build and seal your very own countertops too!

 Below I am sharing all the information you need to build your own wood countertops and seal them to last.
-But if you do not want to build your own, but still save so much money, you can purchase unfinished hardwood butcher block countertops like these.
+But if you do not want to build your own, but still save so much money, you can purchase unfinished hardwood butcher block countertops like these and learn to install butcher block countertops in this post.

 These unfinished countertops would just require you to template and cut them to fit your cabinets.
 Then seal them as noted below to last forever!